-On Monday, June 5, 2017, at 6:30 pm a public hearing will be held by the Districting Commission to seek public input and discuss the redistricting options for the City’s commission voting districts.
-After reviewing population, growth trends, demographics, and other data, the Districting Commission will present Board Plan 1 and Board Plan 2 as options designed to balance the population in the four districts.
+On Monday, June 5, 2017, at 6:30 pm a public hearing was held by the Districting Commission to seek public input and discuss the redistricting options for the City’s commission voting districts.
+After reviewing population, growth trends, demographics, and other data, the Districting Commission presented Board Plan 1 and Board Plan 2 as options designed to balance the population in the four districts.
+At the conclusion of their Public Hearing, the motion made by the Board was to recommend Board Plan 2 to the City Commission as the most preferred plan.

 The Districting Commission shall consist of 5 members who shall serve on such commission for terms of one year, unless such terms are extended by the City Commission.